I-Am-Timothy-Williams/pythonmma2025/README.md

 ### Chat with Matches

 If you click on one of your matches, you will be able to open a chat with them and see your messages and their messages.
+Type out your sentiments in the input box and click **send** to update the chat with new messages.

 <div align="center">
     <img width="1180" alt="Screenshot 2024-08-23 at 9 16 47 PM" src="https://i.imgur.com/f1UH9Ib.png">